EmoBurritto/reading-notes/topic-read-1.md

 To create paragraphs, add a line of blank code in between the desired text in order to properly format the prargraph.

-For bold text, use three * followed by text then *.
+For bold text, use three * followed by text then three *.
 For example

 ***BOLD*** word